techidaily/site-win11-tips/source/_posts/implementing-custom-window-bg-in-winterm.md

 5. Then press**Ctrl + S** on your keyboard to save the changes.
 6. Close Notepad, then open Windows Terminal to see your new background image.

  You’re done!
 Now you know how to customize your Windows Terminal background image using the Run Command tool.
-You can further explore the settings.json file or use other tools to[customize and personalize your Windows Terminal](https://www.makeuseof.com/windows-terminal-customization/) .
+You can further explore the settings.json file or use other tools to [customize and personalize your Windows Terminal](https://www.makeuseof.com/windows-terminal-customization/) .

 ## Set a New Background Image for Windows Terminal